About

 Additionally, the Crisis Text Line provides free, 24/7 crisis support via text message for any type of crisis.
 Text HELLO to 741741.

-If there is immediate danger, dial 911, then call MHS Campus Safety at 413-395-7299.
-Our Campus Safety team is available 24/7, 7 days a week, with officers trained to respond to many types of incidents and safety threats.
 The School takes the safety of its community seriously.
 In addition to around-the-clock coverage by Campus Safety officers, MHS has a safety system in each building.
 All exterior doors are locked at all times, and school community members gain entry into buildings only by using their electronic keys.
 When not in their dorm rooms, students are expected to keep rooms locked and keys secure.
 Students are asked not to open any exterior door to visitors.
 Visitors are required to use the Main Building’s front door and are admitted by the Campus Safety Office.
 Drills are held throughout the year to prepare for possible instances of fire, intruders, and weather emergencies.
 The Campus Safety Office issues alerts when outside conditions warrant extra care.
 Student Life programming provides information and discussion around issues of personal safety, and school rules give the highest priority to student safety.

 In case of an emergency, dial 911 immediately then call MHS Campus Safety at 413-395-7299.
 MHS students and adults should add this number to the contacts in their phones.